WICG/sparrow/Interest_groups_audiences_new_building_blocks.md

 ### Properties

-In this new proposal, an single-domain interest group is similar to a TURTLEDOVE interest group, with three additional properties:
+In this new proposal, a single-domain interest group is similar to a TURTLEDOVE interest group, with three additional properties:

 -   **Owner domain**
 -   **Name**